-First, let’s take a better look at what grout is exactly.
-By knowing more about grout, you can better understand how to clean it.
+Let’s start by taking a look at what grout is.
+By knowing more about this material, you can better understand how to clean it.

 What Is Grout?

 Interestingly enough, most people don’t know what grout is.
-The primary thing that most people know about grout is that it fills in the space between tiles or bricks.
-Is that really all grout is though?
+The primary thing that most people know about this material is that it fills in the spaces between tiles.

 Grout is a mixture of cement, water, and color.
-It starts out as a fluid that is, indeed, used to fill the gaps between certain structures.
+It starts out as a fluid that is used to fill the gaps between certain structures.
 By doing this, the grout helps to stabilize these spaces.

 For extra stabilization, the grout may also be mixed with sand or gravel, but this is not too common in indoor spaces unless it is specifically requested.
-It is most commonly used in the bathroom because it provides a water-resistant seal.
-This prevents water from crawling behind tiles and creating mold damage or rot.
+It is most commonly used in bathrooms because it provides a water-resistant seal and prevents water from seeping behind tiles and creating mold damage or rot.

 Grout is also indispensable when it comes to terracotta or ceramic tiles.
-This is because when these tiles become fired, they may be smaller or have a different shape compared to the forms they had before firing.
-Grout helps to fill in any deviations in shape when it’s time to put down the tiles.
+This is because when these tiles are fired, they may be smaller or have a different shape than before firing.
+Grout helps to fill in any deviations when it’s time to put down the tiles.

 Despite the many benefits of grout, there are also a few downsides.
 The major disadvantage is that grout is very porous and has the bad habit of absorbing almost anything that comes in contact with it.
 The things that grout can absorb can range from soap scum and mildew to cooking oil and grease.